 Remove the jars from the canner and let sit over night to set.

 *I’ve had a lot of people ask about the lemon powder.
 It’s basically dehydrated, powdered lemon juice.
-(It does have a small amount of maltodextrin) It is very potent in flavor.
-It adds the strong lemon taste I want to without the impact that too much lemon juice would have to the set of the jam.
+(It does have a small amount of maltodextrin) The flavor is very potent.
+Using it adds the strong lemon taste I want without the impact that too much lemon juice which would have impacted the set of the jam.
 I bought mine at King Arthur Flour but it is also easily found at Amazon.com.
 I also suspect that the larger grocery stores might carry it.
 You don’t want lemonade mix as that carries sugars and other ingredients.

 I LOVE being able to turn fresh fruits into a tasty spread.
 I really enjoy having an assortment of delicious homemade jellies and jams in my basement to grab whenever I need one for toast, making cookies or for adding to a sauce.
 What I don’t love is the mess I make while doing it.
 It just can’t be helped; any time you are boiling fruit and sugar you get a sticky mess: